bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 As is typical for our winter forays, Dinah took her winter hiking boots.
 Although they offer insulation against the cold, they have no shank and provide no support on loose rock.
 The prolonged off-trail endeavour was causing her grief, every step painful.
 But who would have thought it would be this warm and dry in the mountains in the middle of winter?

 Reluctantly, we had to turn back about 300 m short of the summit.
-But from as far as we got, it looked possible to continue on up, at least for a short way.
+But from as far as we got, it looked possible to continue, at least for a short way.
 The best way to find out is to come back!

 View of the East Peak from the horse trail.
 Canyon complex is right of centre.